happycube/ld-decode/README.md

     timeout 30s cat /dev/cxadc0 > <capture>.u8

-For 16-bit Simply change the end extension to .u16 & for flac captures re-name the end to your desired tape format like .VHS etc
+For 16-bit, simply change the output filename extension to .u16.
+For flac captures, set the output filename extension to your desired tape format, for example .VHS

-It is recommended to use fast storage of 40MB/s+ write ability to avoid dropped samples.
+It is recommended to use a fast storage device with a minimum of 40MB/s+ write capacity, in order to avoid dropped samples.

 ## Decoding